-Approval
+Approval:

-This Policy was approved by decision of the Company's Board of Directors.
-The MLCO ensures the Policy is reviewed annually, and, ad-hoc, as legislative and regulatory developments dictate, and, taking into account regular compliance reviews and audit reports.
+This Policy was approved by decision of the Company's Executive Board.
+The Chief Executive Officer ensures the Policy is reviewed annually, and, ad-hoc, as legislative and regulatory developments dictate, and, taking into account regular compliance reviews and audit reports.